herrkaefer/AccelerateWatch/README.md

 [![License](http://img.shields.io/badge/license-MIT-lightgrey.svg?style=flat)](http://mit-license.org)
 [![Twitter](https://img.shields.io/badge/twitter-mrbeetle-blue.svg?style=flat)](http://twitter.com/mrbeetle)

-Some digital signal processing implementions in C, and Swift wrapper.
+Some basic digital signal processing algorithms implemented in C, and wrapped in Swift.

 # Where and why to use AccelerateWatch?

 Unfortunately, for watchOS 3, [Accelerate framework](https://developer.apple.com/library/ios/documentation/Accelerate/Reference/AccelerateFWRef/) is still unavailable.
-This library will help those apps which need to process sensor datas in real time, just like what Accelerate does for iOS.
+This library will help those apps which need to process sensor datas in real time, just like what Accelerate does for iOS platform.

 # How to use AccelerateWatch?

 ## Install

+### Manually install

 1. Copy AccelerateWatch folder to your project